-The EA report for the proposed seismic surveys should contain descriptions of the biological and physical environments, as identified below.
-Where applicable, information may be summarized from existing environmental assessment reports for the Jeanne d'Arc Basin Area.
+The EA report for the proposed seismic surveys, geohazard survey or other geophysical programs should contain descriptions of the biological and physical environments, as identified below.
+Where applicable, information may be summarized from existing environmental assessment reports for the Jeanne d'Arc Basin and Central Ridge/Flemish Pass Basin area.
 The EA report should provide only summary descriptions of those biological and physical parameters.
 However, where new information is available, (e.g., fisheries data) for any of the following factors, the new data and/or information should be provided.
 If information is not updated, justification must be provided.
 Where information is summarized from existing EA reports, it should be properly referenced; with specific reference to those sections of the existing EA report summarized.